Invalidation of the Privacy Shield for non-lawyers

 - Find out the location of these applications (where they host the data).

-- If they are in the EU, ok (note that this does not mean that you do not have to control their conditions of service to comply with the GDPR).
+- If they are in the EU, OK (note that this does not mean that you do not have to control their conditions of service to comply with the GDPR).

-Any questions or comments, I will be happy to help you.
+If you have any questions or comments, I will be happy to help you.
 Feel free to contact me.